 The RFL have produced a list of MME, including Mandatory Drugs, which must be present at all games.
-It is the responsibility of a Club to check all MME with an expiry date e.g. defibrillator pads, drugs etc. and ensure replacements are ordered in a timely manner to be received in advance of the relevant item(s) reaching or passing their expiry date.
+It is the responsibility of the Club Doctor or Head of Medical (as appointed) to check all MME with an expiry date e.g. defibrillator pads, drugs etc. and ensure replacements are ordered in a timely manner to be received in advance of the relevant item(s) reaching or passing their expiry date.